 Front-End Development: It is also called “client-side” development.
 This is what users see and interact with within the browser.
 User interaction is very important here.

 The front-end developers do not design the website but are responsible for bringing this design to life.
 They take static elements and turn them into fully functional websites.

 Back-End Development: Back-end the part of the website which is invisible to users.
 The backend connects the front-end and sends information back and forth so users can interact with website features.

-Backend software engineers ensure that all business logic and data storage is done properly.
+Backend software engineers makes sure all the business logic and data storage is carried out properly.
 Data processing and integration, API development and integration, security testing, etc. are all part of back-to-back development.